Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Outlook

-\emph{Acknowledgments}: We gratefully acknowledge discussions with Sepehr Nezami, Yingfei Gu, Xiangyu Cao, Jaewon Kim, Yimu Bao, Hannes Pichler, Alexander Keesling, Harry Levine, Geoffrey Pennington, Maxwell Block, Sagar Vijay, and Daniel Jafferis.
+\emph{Acknowledgments}---We gratefully acknowledge discussions with Zhenbin Yang, Douglas Stanford, Sepehr Nezami, Yingfei Gu, Xiangyu Cao, Jaewon Kim, Yimu Bao, Hannes Pichler, Alexander Keesling, Harry Levine, Geoffrey Pennington, Maxwell Block, Sagar Vijay, and Daniel Jafferis.
 This work was supported by the U.S. Department of Energy through the Quantum Information Science Enabled Discovery (QuantISED) for High Energy Physics (KA2401032) and through the GeoFlow Grant No. de-sc0019380.
 This research used resources of the National Energy Research Scientific Computing Center, a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
-The exact dynamical simulations used the \texttt{dynamite} Python frontend \cite{dynamite}, which supports a matrix-free implementation of Krylov subspace methods based on the \texttt{PETSc} and \texttt{SLEPc} packages.
+The code used for our numerical simulations is available on the Zenodo public database \cite{zenodo}.
+For the exact dynamical simulations, we utilize the \texttt{dynamite} Python frontend \cite{dynamite}, which supports a matrix-free implementation of Krylov subspace methods based on the \texttt{PETSc} and \texttt{SLEPc} packages.
 T.S. acknowledges support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
 P.G. acknowledges support by the US Department of Energy grants DE-SC0018944 and DE-SC0019127, and also the Simons foundation as a member of the \emph{It from Qubit} collaboration.
 I.C. acknowledges support from the Alfred Spector and Rhonda Kost Fellowship of the Hertz Foundation and the Department of Defense through the National Defense Science and Engineering Graduate Fellowship Program.
 E.T.K. acknowledges support from the National Science Foundation Graduate Research Fellowship Program under Grant Nos.
 DGE1144152 and DGE1745303.
 N.M.L. acknowledges support from the Maryland---Army-Research-Lab Quantum Partnership under Grant No. W911NF1920181.

 \widetext